 Teaching children how to meditate and helping them practice daily can improve their sleep and their ability to focus.
 It can also teach them how to manage big emotions such as anger, fear, and frustration, how to have more self-control, how to be more kind and compassionate, and how to be alone with their thoughts.

-Meditation can be especially helpful for kids with ADHD.
+Meditation can be especially helpful for kids with ADHD, for whom studying is often a major stressor.
+(This infographic from IvyPanda explores the root causes of study-related stress.)
 One 2004 study found that kids diagnosed with ADHD who learned meditation with their parents did better in school, had less anxiety and better sleep, and were better able to focus than those who did not.
 Another study, published in 2013, found that boys with ADHD had decreased hyperactive behaviors and a greater ability to focus after eight weeks of daily meditation.

 What Is Meditation Like?